SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

 ![OPC UA device protocol](/images/users-guide/opcua/opcua-auto-constraints.png)

-### REST API
+### REST APIs

-While Cumulocity IoT User Interface for OPC UA provides an easy and visual way to configure and build your OPC UA solution, the OPC UA management *microservice* gives you the possibility to do it in an advanced level.
+While Cumulocity IoT User Interface for OPC UA provides an easy and visual way to configure and build your OPC UA solution, the OPC UA management *microservice* gives you the possibility to do it via RESTful web service.

+#### OPC UA Server Resources

-#### Connect a new OPC UA server to the gateway
+##### Connect a new OPC UA server to the gateway

 Endpoint: `POST /service/opcua-mgmt-service/gateways/{gatewayId}/servers`